leozqi/blog/content/2a/abstract_data_types.md

 date=2023-09-15
 +++

+> When _using_ an ADT, we focus on the operations specified in the API and pay no attention to the data representation; when _implementing_ an ADT, we focus on the data, then implement operations on that data.
+[2]

 An "abstract data type" (ADT) is a mathematical model describing a data structure, for which there can be multiple implementations.
 This note describes: